zmcartor/homestead-guide/source/mining.rst

-To start mining on Windows, first `download the geth windows binary <https://build.expanse.org/builds/Windows%20Go%20master%20branch/>`_.
+To start mining on Windows, first `download the gexp windows binary <https://build.expanse.org/builds/Windows%20Go%20master%20branch/>`_.

 * Unzip Geth (right-click and select unpack) and launch Command Prompt.
 Use `cd` to navigate to the location of the Geth data folder. (e.g. ``cd /`` to go to the ``C:`` drive)
-* Start geth by typing ``geth --rpc``.
+* Start gexp by typing ``gexp --rpc``.

 As soon as you enter this, the Expanse blockchain will start downloading.
 Sometimes your firewall may block the synchronisation process (it will prompt you when doing so).
 If this is the case, click "Allow access".

 * First `download and install ethminer <http://cryptomining-blog.com/tag/ethminer-cuda-download/>`_, the C++ mining software (your firewall or Windows itself may act up, allow access)
 * Open up another Command Prompt (leave the first one running!), change directory by typing ``cd /Program\ Files/Expanse(++)/release``
-* Now make sure `geth` has finished syncing the blockchain.
+* Now make sure `gexp` has finished syncing the blockchain.
 If it is not syncing any longer, you can start the mining process by typing ``ethminer -G`` at the command prompt

 At this point some problems may appear.
 If you get an error, you can abort the miner by pressing ``Ctrl+C``.
 If the error says
 "Insufficient Memory", your GPU does not have enough memory to mine ether.